Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 To save time, I will answer the quantitative questions and then investigate further on qualitative questions in a top-down way.

-## Technical Aspect about This Project
+## Technical Approach in This Project

-  - Data exploration, extraction, process and analyzing is done by Google Bigquery.
-As I used free version of Bigquery, you might find the data cleaning process unlike normal practice as the DML is not available in free version.
+  - Data exploration, extraction, processing and analyzing are done by SQL queries in Google Bigquery sandbox.
+As I used the free version of Bigquery, you might find the data cleaning process unlike normal practice as the DML is not available in the free version.

   - Visualization: Microsoft Power BI